PEPSys-group/PEPSys-group.github.io/team/ma.md

 # Micro-CV

 I received my Master’s degree in Networks and Security from Sapienza Università di Roma in 2018, developing novel techniques for data exfiltration and biometrics-based applications.
 I then got my doctoral degree in 2024 at Karlstad University, Sweden.
 During my PhD, I mostly focused on privacy-preserving cryptographic techniques for vehicular ad-hoc networks (VANETs).
-In March 2025, I was appointed as a post-doctoral researcher for EXDIGIT project by the University of Salzburg, Austria.
+In March 2025, I joined the EXDIGIT project as a post-doctoral researcher at the University of Salzburg, Austria.